MahmoodAbdali79/Book-Recommendation-System/README.md

 # Demo

 In this short video, you can see how this works as well.
+Also you can test it live [here](https://huggingface.co/spaces/mahmoodabdali79/Book_Recommendation)

 https://github.com/MahmoodAbdali79/Book-Recommendation-System/assets/66196589/101c7075-db05-4b60-85f9-f3b6de8e68f7